 Baratuciat - Slow Food RARE GRAPE white

-Baratuciàt, a grape indigenous to Piedmont, was first mentioned in the 1877 Bollettino Ampelografico.
+History: Baratuciàt, a grape indigenous to Piedmont, was first mentioned in the 1877 Bollettino Ampelografico.

 Initially grown as a table grape, it was for some time described as being unsuited for winemaking, because the strong vigor of the plant did not allow the bunches to fully ripen and, as such, made winemaking difficult.

 Its abandonment was caused by the arrival of phylloxera/vine disease in 1928 and the industrialization of the Turin area.
-Giorgio Falca, a grape grower from Almese is responsible for salvaging it.
+Giorgio Falca, a grape grower from Almese, is responsible for salvaging it.
 In the 1960s he took over the care of his grandfather’s almost hundred year old vines which had survived the disease.

 The wine is straw yellow with greenish notes.
 The aroma is intense with green apple, pineapple and grassy notes and eucalyptus and acacia honey aromas.
 It is complex in the mouth, with a long tangy finish, accompanied by a firm acidity.
 It can age more than 4 years.